The Hardy-Weinberg Equation Can Be Used to Test Whether a Population Is Evolving

 Five conditions must be met for a population to remain in equilibrium:

-No natural selection: Equal survival and reproductive success.
+3. No natural selection: Equal survival and reproduction chances.

-No gene flow: No movement of alleles between populations.
+5. No gene flow: No migration of alleles between populations.

-Violation of any of these conditions usually leads to evolution.
+Violation of any of these conditions typically results in evolution.

 Applying the Hardy-Weinberg Equation

-Using HWE, scientists estimate about 2% of the population are PKU carriers (heterozygotes), though they show no symptoms.
+• Using HWE, scientists estimate about 2% of the population are heterozygous carriers.

 Importance of Hardy-Weinberg Equilibrium

-Helps identify which evolutionary forces (mutation, selection, drift, gene flow) act on populations.
+• Helps identify which evolutionary forces (selection, drift, mutation, gene flow) are active.

 In a Nutshell